Phone

 the sound of the gong.”

 Sound is fundamental to spiritual experience.
 From the mantra of yogic traditions to the Christian belief that “In the beginning was the Word”, sound plays an important part.
 In Kundalini Yoga, the sound of the gong is widely used as part of this experience.
-According to Mehtab Benton, the gong creates “an extended state of spontaneous meditation and therapeutic relaxation”.
+According to Mehtab Benton, a gong master and teacher, the gong creates “an extended state of spontaneous meditation and therapeutic relaxation”.
 Those of us who have enjoyed a gong bath, or the sound of a gong during the relaxation stage of a Kundalini Yoga class know what he means.

 It is the interaction of the unusual and complex sound qualities of the gong with our sensory systems that causes the meditative effects.
 Each of our physiologies responds to the sounds in a unique manner; thus, we can be affected differently, even though we are hearing and feeling identical sounds.